bobbrez/wedding-vows/README.md

 ## IV.
 MARRIAGE ADDRESS

+### Union by Robert Fulghum
+You have known each other from the first glance of acquaintance to this point of commitment.
+At some point, you decided to marry.
+From that moment of yes, to this moment of yes, indeed, you have been making commitments in an informal way.
+All of those conversations that were held in a car, or over a meal, or during long walks – all those conversations that began with, “When we’re married”, and continued with “I will” and “you will” and “we will” – all those late night talks that included “someday” and “somehow” and “maybe” – and all those promises that are unspoken matters of the heart.
+All these common things, and more, are the real process of a wedding.

+The symbolic vows that you are about to make are a way of saying to one another, “You know all those things that we’ve promised, and hoped, and dreamed – well, I meant it all, every word.”

+Look at one another and remember this moment in time.
+Before this moment you have been many things to one another – acquaintance, friend, companion, lover, dancing partner, even teacher, for you have learned much from one another these past few years.
+Shortly you shall say a few words that will take you across a threshold of life, and things between you will never quite be the same.

+For after today you shall say to the world –
+This is my husband.
+This is my wife.

 ```The section below should be reworded / replaced with whatver GPollice wants to add about marrage.```

 Deep abiding affection,